expo/expo/packages/expo-firebase-performance/README.md

 import React from 'react';
 import { Button } from 'react-native';
 import firebase from 'expo-firebase-app';
-// Include the module before using it. import 'expo-firebase-performance';

 // API can be accessed with: firebase.perf();

 export default class DemoView extends React.Component {